neoforged/ModDevGradle/README.md

 neoForge {
     enable {
         version = "..." // or neoFormVersion = "..."
-        // Disable sources if the "CI" environment variable is set to true.
+        // Disable recompilation if the "CI" environment variable is set to true.
 It is automatically set by GitHub Actions. disableRecompilation = System.getenv("CI") == "true"
     }
 }